The Diagnostic Port Becomes the Repair Gate

 There are real examples of diagnostic access moving outward.
 Apple announced Apple Diagnostics for Self Service Repair in December 2023, saying it would give customers the same ability as authorized and independent repair providers to test devices for part functionality and performance and identify which parts may need repair.
 In May 2025, Apple added iPad to Self Service Repair, including access to repair manuals, genuine parts, Apple Diagnostics troubleshooting sessions, tools, and rental toolkits.
 Microsoft support similarly directs Surface self-repair users toward the Surface Diagnostic Toolkit before deciding what to repair, and Microsoft Learn says technically skilled users can perform self-serve repairs on eligible Surface devices without certification.

 These programs are not the end of the repair fight.
-They may still limit models, parts, prices, regions, warranty status, calibration paths, or supported faults.
+They may still limit models, parts, prices, regions, warranty status, calibration paths, diagnostic depth, or supported faults.
 But they show that diagnostic capability does not have to remain inside a closed service network.
-The gate can be opened.
+The gate can be opened, and when it is opened the terms of access can be inspected.

 Governance for Repair AI